ccxt/ccxt/WEBSOCKETS.md

 For each event you must define the connection that provide it:
 - conx-tpl: id of the websocket connection defined in 'conx-tpls'.
-- generators: additional config for websocket:
+- conx-param: additional config for websocket:
   - url: url to connecto to
   - id: internl id for the connection